 Which ISAs give you the best rate of return?

-Each ISA has its benefits and drawbacks, but there are different from each other so you can diversify your investment to minimise the risk and maximise the potential rate of return.
+They all have their benefits and drawbacks, but there are certain differences from each other.
+This helps to diversify your investment to minimise the risk and maximise the potential rate of return.

 Historically, the ISA with the best base rate of return is the Lifetime ISA.
 However, with the limitation imposed on the LISA, the current best route is either the Stocks & Shares ISA or the Innovative Finance ISA.